jamcalli/Pulsarr/README.md

 Enjoy all the benefits of other content discovery systems without requiring users to use additional services.
 All the magic happens from the pimary users Plex Token.

-It provides user-based watchlist synchronization for yourself and for friends, smart content routing based on genre, and notification capabilities (Discord and Email).
+It provides user-based watchlist synchronization for yourself and for friends, smart content routing based on genre, and notification capabilities (Discord and Apprise).

 Want to contribute?
 Check out our [Contributing Guidelines](#contributing).